tom-jagus/LLMCogKit/kit/01_initialization/01_profile_builder.md

 ## Closing Instructions to User

-Congratulations — your profile is complete!
+Congratulations — your profile is complete.

 If you need to revise, expand, or evolve your profile later, this assistant is always available to help.

 To begin using your profile:

-1. Start a new chat session
+1. Start a new LLM session
 2. Upload your `profile.md` file
 3. Prompt the assistant with:
-   _“Please read the attached profile.md file and act accordingly.”_
+   “Please read the attached profile.md file and act accordingly.”

 Wishing you clarity, creativity, and success with LLMCogKit.